IBM/cloudant-kafka-connector/README.md

 key.converter.schemas.enable=true
 value.converter.schemas.enable=true
 ```

+#### Converter configuration: sink connector

 For the sink connector, kafka keys are currently ignored; therefore the key converter settings are not relevant.

-For the sink connector, we assume that the values in kafka are serialized JSON objects, and therefore `JsonConverter` is supported [TODO note about how any converter which can return a map or struct will work].
+For the sink connector, we assume that the values in kafka are serialized JSON objects, and therefore `JsonConverter` is supported.
 If your values contain a schema (`{"schema": {...}, "payload": {...}}`), then set `value.converter.schemas.enable=true`, otherwise set `value.converter.schemas.enable=false`.
+Any other converter capable of returning a kafka `Struct` or a java `Map` is also supported, with the usual proviso that the converter will need to understand how to deserialize the values stored in kafka.

 ### Authentication